-- A. Medical and Dental Insurance - 1.
-Effective August 1, 2004, the City and the Union agree to maintain the current split for the health insurance monthly contribution for both single and family coverage.
-If there is a rate increase or decrease, the City will pay 80% of the new monthly contribution and the employee will pay 20%. - 2.
-It is understood between the City and the Union that any changes in health insurance benefits or rates shall be effective on or about January 1, and that the City's monthly contributions will not, under any circumstances, exceed the actual premium cost. - B. Employee Assistance Program
+A. Medical and Dental Insurance

+- 1. The City and the Union agree to maintain the current split for the health insurance monthly contribution for both single and family coverage.
+If there is a rate increase or decrease, the City will pay 80% of the new monthly contribution and the employee will pay 20%. - It is understood between the City and the Union that any changes in health insurance benefits or rates shall be effective on or about January 1, and that the City's monthly contributions will not, under any circumstances, exceed the actual premium cost.

+B. Employee Assistance Program